per777duck/server-statistics/README.md

 ## Error Handling

 The script includes built-in parameter validations.
-Failing to supply an argument or inputting an invalid parameter will terminate execution with a specific status exit code (1) and output helpful guidance:
+Failing to supply an argument or inputting an invalid parameter will terminate execution with a specific status exit code (1) and output helpful guidance

+### Idea has taken from: https://roadmap.sh/projects/server-stats

 ## License